andrewcwhy/andrewcwhy/README.md

 # Hi, I'm Andrew! 👋

 🎓 Freshman at the University of Central Florida
-💻 Passionate about Information Technology & Cybersecurity
+💻 Passionate about Cybersecurity, Computer Science, and Web Development.

 ### 🌐 Frontend
 - HTML, CSS, TypeScript